jouvin/iam-website/content/en/docs/reference/configuration/multi-factor-authn/_index.md

 To enable MFA, the `mfa` profile must be configured.

-{{% alert title="Warning" color="warning" %}}
+{{% alert title="Info" color="info" %}}
-MFA support is experimental and limited.
+**MFA support is experimental**.
-In particular, at the moment it is applicable only to **login with username and password**.
+It is applicable to login with username and password, login with SAML/OIDC external providers, login with X.509 certificates.
 {{% /alert %}}

 ## How to enable MFA